 However, sleeping bags are quite bulky and expensive, so you can always hire and have your porter carry them for you.

 They give you an extra layer to your sleeping bags.
 And it is more sanitary if you are renting your sleeping bag.

 e.
 Water sterilizing and neutralizing tablets

-During the trek, it is equally expensive if you buy water on local shops.
-And if you are someone who drinks 2 liter plus each day it soon increases up.
+During the trek, it is equally expensive if you buy water in local shops.
+And if you are someone who drinks 2 liters plus each day it soon increases up.

 Tap water in the mountain huts is fine as long as you sterilized the water with chlorine tablets.
 And you have to add a neutralizing tablet which takes away the chlorine taste.

-It is really important to have a comfortable rucksack, if you want to carry your own stuffs.
+It is really important to have a comfortable rucksack if you want to carry your own stuff.
 And make sure it is adjustable according to your height.